masesgroup/KNet/src/net/Documentation/articles/commandlineswitch.md

 # KNet: Command line switches available

-_knet_ accepts the following command-line switch:
+_knet_ accepts the following command-line switches:

 * **ClassToRun**: represents the class to be executed; the list is:
 	* Administration scope: